Outline

 No. Your Zenswap transfer will progress even if you close your browser.
 You can track the swap’s status at any time using the Timechain Explorer or Zenswap Explorer.

-Turbo Service is Zenswap’s high-speed feature that enables quick cross-chain swaps.
+Boost Mode is Zenswap’s high-speed feature that enables quick cross-chain swaps.
 It leverages Liquidity Providers (LPs) to offer short-term loans, ensuring swift transaction completion on the destination chain almost instantly after your source transaction confirms.
-See Turbo Service for more details.
+See Boost Mode for more details.

 How do I know if my swap is completed?